 Pronunciation of 'Hibbertia'

 The word 'Hibbertia' refers to a genus of flowering plants commonly known as guinea flowers.
-It is pronounced in English as 'hɪˈbɜːrtiə' or 'ˌhɪbərˈtiə'.
+It is pronounced as /hɪˈbɜːrʃə/ or /hɪˈbɜːrtiə/ in English, with slight variations depending on regional accents.

 Word Origin

-The name 'Hibbertia' originates from New Latin, named after George Hibbert, an English botanist and patron of botany.
+The word 'Hibbertia' originates from New Latin, named after George Hibbert, an English merchant and amateur botanist.

 Pronunciation Details